joaordaniel/qsort/README.md

 Overview
 --------

-qsort is package that allows scoring Q-sort data, using criteria sorts and derived scales from subsets of items.
-The qsort package includes descriptions and scoring procedures for four different Q-sets:
+`qsort` is a package that allows scoring Q-sort data, using criteria sorts and derived scales from subsets of items.
+This package includes descriptions and scoring procedures for four different Q-sets:
 Attachment Q-set (version 3.0) (Waters, 1995);
 California Child Q-set (Block & Block, 1969);
 Maternal Behaviour Q-set (version 3.1) (Pederson et al., 1999);